FrancescoSciab/ATM_Banking_Application/README.md

   - package.json pins Node 20.x and render.yaml runs npm install during build.

 ### Security
-- Do not commit creds.json to the repo; it’s already gitignored.
+- Do not commit creds.json to the repo; it’s gitignored.
 - Use Render Secret Files + GOOGLE_APPLICATION_CREDENTIALS to keep keys out of source control.
 - Rotate the key in Google Cloud if it was ever exposed.